Clayal10/lurk_dissector/README.md

 ## Fields

+A list of all supported fields.
+Each field includes `Message Type`.

 - `Message Type`
     - Displays in text what type of message is being sent by decoding the first byte.
 This field exists in all LURK messages.